-Project Activities

-- Commercial or non-commercial thinning in plantations or green stands when consistent with forest plan and General Technical Report (GTR) 220 and GTR 237 which would result in a fire and disease resilient condition - 2.
-Logging trees 16 to 20" dbh in key habitat areas like PACS or den buffers - 3.
-Logging trees 20 to 30" dbh especially in HRCAs and fisher den buffers - 4.
-Aspen restoration that includes logging trees greater than 30" dbh (even if legacy trees are retained) - 5.
-Herbicide use near water sources and other sensitive habitats and species - 6.
-Herbicide use for creating or maintaining large fuel breaks - 7.
-Salvage logging along roadsides, in strategic fuel breaks, and/or to protect property. - 8.
-Reforestation projects
+Project Activities Considerations Procedures Commercial or non-commercial thinning in plantations or green stands when consistent with forest plan and General Technical Report (GTR) 220 and GTR 237 which would result in a fire and disease resilient condition Logging trees 16 to 20" dbh in key habitat areas like PACS or den buffers Logging trees 20 to 30" dbh especially in HRCAs and fisher den buffers Aspen restoration that includes logging trees greater than 30" dbh (even if legacy trees are retained) Expect a minimum 1-3 months of engagement with ACCG.
+Consider site conditions and resources at risk, especially when determining the removal of larger trees.
+Project activities strive to maintain existing and future high-quality habitat values.
+For herbicide projects, consider buffer width and Ten days prior to Planning meeting, provide relevant project materials to Planning WG lead(s).
+Present project at Planning meeting.
+Conduct any follow up activities to address Planning WG concerns or information requests.
+If concerns persist, the Planning WG will initiate the conflict resolution process, as described in the ACCG MOA.
+Regardless of the outcomes of deliberations, once the Planning WG makes a recommendation on the project, the WG will refer to the Admin WG to be placed on the ACCG general meeting agenda.
+Herbicide use near water sources and other sensitive habitats and species Herbicide use for creating or maintaining large fuel breaks Salvage logging along roadsides, in strategic fuel breaks, and/or to protect property.
+Reforestation projects impacts to wildlife.
+These project actions should promote GTR 220 and 237.
+Reforestation projects should incorporate fire, horizontal and spatial